A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: Background

-We give a general statement on the property of MM algorithm in Theorem~\ref{thm:MM_convergence}.
+We give a general statement on the convergence of MM algorithm in Theorem~\ref{thm:MM_convergence}.

-\begin{theorem} If $f$ and $g$ are differentiable functions, $f$ is bounded from below, and $T$ is continuous, then for any accumulation point of the sequence $x_k$, if it lies in the interior of $\mathcal{A}$, then it is a stationary point of $f(x)$. \end{theorem} \begin{proof} First of all, $f(x_k)$ is a nonincreasing sequence:
+\begin{theorem} If both $f(x)$ and $g(x,y)$ are differentiable with respect to $x$, $f$ is bounded from below, and $T$ is continuous, then for any accumulation point of the sequence $\{x_k\}_{k\geq 1}$, if it lies in the interior of $\mathcal{A}$, then it is a stationary point of $f(x)$. \end{theorem} \begin{proof} First of all, $f(x_k)$ is a nonincreasing sequence: